Project Description:

 To design this level, I was inspired by sci-fi space movies, where astronauts fall into the void if they miscalculate their jumps.
 Some of the highlights include:

-• Lazer Maze;
+- Lazer Maze;

-• Keeping up with a moving platform;
+- Keeping up with a moving platform;

-• Dodging enemy fire.
+- Dodging enemy fire.

 Storytelling

-I created and wrote these “Mob notes” in Adobe Illustrator to create flavor in our game.
+I wrote and created these “Mob notes” in Adobe Illustrator to create flavor in our game.
 These collectible notes could be found in secret locations on each level.
 They give a background to each Mob and give tips on how to deal with them or how to avoid their attacks.
-The sprites are from online sources, except for the Magma Cube, which I drew in Adobe Photoshop.

-Each power-up could be found in each level:
+Each power-up is found in different levels:

-• Dashpack (Lava level);
+Dashpack (Lava level)

 Player Animations